hipay/hipay-docs/hipay-enterprise-sdk-js_3/3-Reference.md

 #### Types

-The type of payment product to instanciate as a string.
+The type of payment product has to be instantiated as a string.

-Notice that each type have required fields to configure in options.
+Please note that each type has required fields to configure in options.

 | Type | Description |
 |----------|------------|